Times have changed and there has been an evolution across Europe and the US in the language by which most people use to refer to T-girls.

 There simply is too much awareness and acceptance and scientific proof that gender is a spectrum and that there is no such thing as being 100% male or 100% female.
 After all, we all possess characteristics from our mothers and our fathers.
 In case you have forgotten, this means we inherit both female and male traits!
 Binary people do not really exist and you only have to look at some of the videos on YouTube to see the myriad varieties of people who abound.

 Well-known dating sites such as MyTransgenderCupid which aim to match genuine, sincere men with Transgender women are a great example for two main reasons.
 Firstly, the huge increase in their membership shows that more and more men are interested in T-girls.
-This increase in demand illustrates that awareness and visibility of Transgender women is on the increase.
+This increase in demand illustrates that awareness and visibility of Transgender women are on the increase.
 Yet it also shows that any stigma of men dating or marrying T-girls is on the decline.
-The general public are beginning to see Trans women for what they are: women!
+The general public is beginning to see Trans women for what they are: women!

 Difference in language